marlonfaraujo/api_cache_invalidation/README.md

 ```
 There are a few ways to invalidate the cache — the most common being to set an expiration time when writing to Redis.
 Alternatively, the cache can be manually invalidated.

-For example, when a new product is created, it won't exist in the cached data.
+For example, when a new product is created, it does not yet exist in the cached data.
 To ensure the cache stays updated, a notification is published.
 This serves as a trigger to inform the cache that it needs to be refreshed with the new product.
 ```csharp
 //class src/CacheInvalidation.Api/UseCases/CreateProduct.cs
 public async Task<Product> ExecuteAsync(ProductDto dto, CancellationToken cancellationToken = default)